aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/torah/bamidbar/parashat-masei-color-coded-according-to-its-narrative-layers.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-<span class="p"><sup>3</sup>&nbsp;They marched from Ra'mses, in the first New-moon, on the fifteenth day after the first New-moon; on the morrow of the Passover-meal the Children of Yisra'el departed with a high hand, before the eyes of all Mitsrayim, <sup>4</sup>&nbsp;while Mitsrayim was burying those that YHVH had struck-dead among them, all the firstborn, and on their deities, YHVH had rendered judgment. <sup>5</sup>&nbsp;And the Children of Yisra'el marched on from Ra'mses, and encamped at Sukkot; <sup>6</sup>&nbsp;they marched on from Sukkot and encamped at Eitam, which is at the edge of the wilderness. <sup>7</sup>&nbsp;And they marched on from Eitam and turned toward Pi-ha-hirot, that (runs) along the face of Baal Tsefon, and encamped before Migdol. </span>
+<span class="p"><sup>3</sup>&nbsp;They marched from Ra'mses, in the first New-moon, on the fifteenth day after the first New-moon; on the morrow of the Pesaḥ-meal the Children of Yisra'el departed with a high hand, before the eyes of all Mitsrayim, <sup>4</sup>&nbsp;while Mitsrayim was burying those that YHVH had struck-dead among them, all the firstborn, and on their deities, YHVH had rendered judgment. <sup>5</sup>&nbsp;And the Children of Yisra'el marched on from Ra'mses, and encamped at Sukkot; <sup>6</sup>&nbsp;they marched on from Sukkot and encamped at Eitam, which is at the edge of the wilderness. <sup>7</sup>&nbsp;And they marched on from Eitam and turned toward Pi-ha-hirot, that (runs) along the face of Baal Tsefon, and encamped before Migdol. </span>
 </div></td></tr>